followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxList/3 Methods/unselectAll().md

 ===================================================================

 <!--shortDescription-->
-Clears selection of all items.
+Cancels the selection of all items.
 <!--/shortDescription-->

 <!--fullDescription-->